 A: Each treatment takes about 15 minutes.
 The radiation therapist will also change your dressing each time.

 Q: Do I get a CT scan every day?

 A: Yes, before each treatment, but it only takes 5 minutes.
-This is for your protection, to make sure that the balloon is in the same position and has not
+This is for your protection, to make sure that the device is in the same position as it was originally planned with.

 Q: When are my appointments?